 The Network 700 is preferably the World-Wide Internet.
 The World-Wide Internet ("Internet") is a world-wide network connecting thousands of computer networks.
-The 10 dominant protocol used for transmitting information between computers on the Internet is the TCP/IP Network Protocol.
-Computers connect to the Internet either a fixed connection, in which case they become a "permanent" node on the Internet, or a dial-up connection, in which case they act as a node on the network as long as the connection is active.
+The 20 dominant protocol used for transmitting information between computers on the Internet is the TCP/IP Network Protocol.
+Computers connect to the Internet use either a fixed connection, in which case they become a "permanent" node on the Internet, or a dial-up connection, in which case then act as a node on the network as long as the connection is active.
 Internet addresses are the numbering system used in TCP/IP communications to specify a particular network or computer on the network with which to communicate.

-The invention may also be practiced with commercial 20 on-line services such as America Online, available from America Online Inc., CompuServe, available from H&R Block Inc., Prodigy, available from Prodigy Services, Microsoft Network, available from Microsoft Corp., as well as other like services from a variety of companies such as 25 AT&T Corporation and MCI Communications Corp.
+The invention may also be practiced with commercial 30 Database 730. on-line services such as America Online, available from America Online Inc., CompuServe, available from H&R Block Inc., Prodigy, available from Prodigy Services, Microsoft Network, available from Microsoft Corp., as well as other like services from a variety of companies such as 35 puter 500; check the user's participation and any awards AT&T Corporation and MCI Communications Corp.